My job title is ‘Master Product Manager’ at Oracle Corp, but for this portal, you can consider me a database productivity and tools advocate.

 I have a dry sense of humor.
 If you can’t tell if I am joking or not, then assume I am joking.

 I have worked for independent software vendors since 1999.
-For the past 13 years I’ve been working on and around database software tools.
-It’s a weird specialization, but I dig it.
+For the past 17 years I’ve been working on and around database software tools.
+It’s a pretty narrow specialization, but I dig it.

 I’m currently a Product Manager for Oracle, working on the SQL Developer team.
 My true passion lies in helping people maximize their productivity and retain sanity while working with database development and administration tools.

 You will find regular tips and tricks posted here showing you how to get more and expect more from your experience with the Oracle database.
 SQL Developer and its related products will be the primary vehicle for getting to your Oracle nirvana.
 I am a productivity freak.
 My focus is figuring out how to attack tasks in the least amount of steps, clicks, or keystrokes.
 I will show you how to save time, and hopefully have a little bit of fun in the process.

 Here’s a free sample…

 What the heck is the ‘That’ stuff about?